fullstack-storyteller/Notes/azure/3-azure-vm-service.md

 So, go ahead and download the RDP file and launch it to connect to your first VM using the password you created.

 Note: _*While connecting to Azure VM from you local you can use \[public IP of the VM\]\\username and password in case directly providing username and password is not working. *_

+## Make you newly created VM into a Web server to host applications

+- Connect to VM using an RDP connection
+- Open Server Manager
+- Click on "Add roles and features"
+- Next - Role based or feature based installation
+- Select your server from your server pool - Next
+- Select the Web Server (IIS) feature - Add feature - Next
+- Click on all the nexts the finally click on "Install"
+- Now you can access the localhost from inside and outside the server

+Note: _*To access localhost from outside the server(your VM ofcourse), you can use the public IP address of your VM.
+But we know that IIS uses to port 80, so in your NSG you must add the rule to allow incoming traffic at port 80*_